Menu

 Welcome to the exhibit Building a More Just World.
 The exhibit reflects on how justice matters to individuals and communities affected by crimes, and to the world as we strive together to achieve lasting peace.
 This exhibit also shows the Courtroom itself as well as some of the daily activities, or practical matters of justice, required to make justice happen.

-The exhibit aims to raise awareness of the ICC and the crimes under its jurisdiction, and to ignite in viewers compassion for survivors of the world most atrocious crimes and a passion for international justice.
+The exhibit aims to raise awareness of the ICC and the crimes under its jurisdiction, and to ignite in viewers compassion for survivors of the world's most atrocious crimes and a passion for international justice.

 Together, we can strive to prevent these crimes.
 Together, we can build a more just world.